-Withholds constitute 3% of the certified rates and are consistent with the Original certification.
+Quality Incentive withholds constitute 3% of the certified rates and are consistent with the Original certification.
 The certified rates illustrated in this certification represent the full Medicaid rates prior to the application of the withhold.
 The withhold is consistent with the Original certification.